mainmatter/mainmatter.com/blog/_posts/2017-11-16-ember-test-selectors-road-to-1-0.md

 each targeting a different Babel version.

 Fortunately at [EmberConf](http://emberconf.com/) in March we found a solution:
-The addon is now checking the dependencies of your project and figuring out which version of `ember-cli-babel` you use.
+The addon now checks the dependencies of your project and figures out which version of `ember-cli-babel` you use.
 Based on that information we inject different Babel transforms into the build pipeline so that we can support both major Babel versions with the same addon.